Smoothness and other hyperparameter estimation for inverse problems related to data assimilation: Numerical results The code for the experiments can be found in . 0

 \subsubsection{Chaotic regime}

 We obtain similarly good results in parameter estimation as in the stationary case, see Fig. \ref{fig:par_dens_chaot}.
 This is also the case for the vorticity point estimates shown in Fig. \ref{fig:vortstat_chaot}.
+Fig. \ref{fig:beta_chaotic} illustrates that when $\alpha$ is misspecified, the estimate of $\beta^2$ will compensate in order to recover the correct variance, leading to poor parameter estimation.
 These plots can be found in the Appendix in section \ref{chaotic_plots}.
-In Fig. \ref{fig:predpoststat_chaot} we present the results as in Fig. \ref{fig:predpoststat} previously.
+In Fig. \ref{fig:predpoststat_chaot} we present the results similarly to Fig. \ref{fig:vortstat} previously.
 The scale of the variance of the vorticity estimates is as before at unobserved locations, however there is spatial correlation introduced by the observations.
 The likelihood is peaky around the informative observation locations, which reduces the variance of the posterior of the velocity at these locations, as well as the posterior's dependence on the prior.
 For higher values of $\alpha$ this spatial correlation is more pronounced as the corresponding prior variance is smoothed.
 So a higher $\alpha$ leads to a less informative prior variance, additionally increasing the posterior's dependence on the likelihood.
 This is why the variance is impacted by $\alpha$ as it was in the stationary setting only at unobserved locations.
 This can be additionally seen in the plots of the trajectories of the velocity's estimates at observed times.
 Due to the chaotic regime having high energy, the trajectory plots show that the difference in variances does not vanish in time and in turn impacts the estimate's predictive power. $\alpha=3$ leads to an underestimated variance at unobserved locations: the confidence interval does not capture the true value after very few time steps past the observations.
 At observed locations the forecast performs well, meaning the likelihood is enough to correct the misspecified prior.
 As for $\alpha=1.5$, the variance is overestimated leading to poor uncertainty quantification at all times.
 At observed locations its forecast performs well until the last observation, its predictive power degrades quickly as the variance explodes.
-Then pCN with $\alpha=1.5$ performs poorly at uncertainty quantification, particularly for unobserved states and prediction.
+Then MwG with $\alpha=1.5$ performs poorly at uncertainty quantification, particularly for unobserved states and prediction.
 This shows that even where the likelihood is most influential, the prior still influences the algorithm's predictive power.
-Finally the MwG reproduces similar performance to the algorithm assuming the correct value of $\alpha$ and performs similarly well even in prediction.
+Finally the MwG estimating $\alpha$ reproduces similar performance to the algorithm assuming its correct value and performs similarly well even in prediction.